NeuJeans: Private Neural Network Inference with Joint Optimization of Convolution and FHE Bootstrapping: Introduction

 \subsubsection{Implementation and evaluation}

-We implemented the conv2d layers and also a representative CNN model, ResNet18 for the ImageNet dataset, using \name.
-We compare \name with the prior state-of-the-art FHE-based CNN work~\cite{kim_2023_optcnn}, which we implemented using the same framework as \name. \name achieves up to 5.67$\times$ improved performance for conv2d layers compared to \cite{kim_2023_optcnn}.
-For ResNet18 targeting ImageNet, \name takes \textbf{6.34 seconds per inference}, which is remarkably fast considering that prior FHE-based CNN PI studies~\cite{kim_2023_optcnn, lee_2022_access, lee_2022_low} report minutes to hours of execution time even for smaller networks targeting CIFAR10/100.
+We implemented the conv2d layers and representative CNN models, ResNet18/50, and MobileNetV2 for the ImageNet dataset, using \name. \name achieves up to 5.67$\times$ improved performance for the conv2d-activation sequence compared to prior state-of-the-art FHE-based CNN work~\cite{kim_2023_optcnn}.
+For the ImageNet dataset, \name takes \textbf{5.35 seconds per inference} with a variant of \textbf{ResNet18} and \textbf{56.08 seconds} with \textbf{ResNet50}.
+This is remarkably fast considering that prior FHE-based CNN PI studies~\cite{kim_2023_optcnn, lee_2022_access, lee_2022_low} report minutes to hours of execution time even for smaller networks targeting CIFAR10/100.